 Your enrollment in the course includes a comprehensive nutrition toolkit, with strategies to enhance your practice and patient care approaches.
 These include:

-- Over seven hours of interactive materials, exploring each of IFM’s nine food plans, divided into segments so learners can come and go as they please within a 45-day timeframe.
+- Over six hours of interactive materials, exploring each of IFM’s eight food plans, divided into segments so learners can come and go as they please within a 45-day timeframe.
 Access continues for one full year beyond the 45-day cohort for learners who complete the course.

-- Access to 46 of IFM’s proprietary toolkit resources, available to download and share with patients.
+- Access to over 40 of IFM’s proprietary toolkit resources, available to download and share with patients.
 These include: comprehensive guides for each food plan with weekly shopping lists and recipes, intake forms, assessment questionnaires, patient handouts, and other nutrition resources.
 Access continues for one full year beyond the 45-day cohort for learners who complete the course.